luctinoco/Metrics-Extraction-and-Analysis-for-Ecological-Data/README.md

 1. Set the working directory and file names in the script.
 2. Run the R script, and it will generate the buffer areas, process the rasters, calculate landscape metrics, and export the results as a CSV file.

-## License

-This script is provided "as is" without warranty of any kind.